 Final Thoughts

-While there are many ways to get to JFK from Manhattan, each option has different pros and cons and not all methods are equal.
+You can get to JFK Airport by pretty much every method imaginable, making JFK one of the easiest airports to access.
+Each option has different pros and cons, and not all methods are equal.
 The Long Island Railroad offers a relatively quick public transit but is higher priced than the subway, which is slower.
 For vehicles, taxis will be one of your most efficient ways to get to the airport — because they’re nearly everywhere and offer a guaranteed fare, it’s an option you can certainly rely on.

 It’s nice to have so many options to get to and from JFK, and before you arrive, make sure to check out our ultimate terminal guide to JFK!